openhab/openhab1-addons/bundles/binding/org.openhab.binding.urtsi/README.md

 This binding communicates with Somfy URTSI II devices over a serial connection.

+There is also a binding specifically for openHAB 2 [here](http://docs.openhab.org/addons/bindings/urtsi/readme.html).

 ## Binding Configuration

 This binding can be configured in the file `services/urtsi.cfg`.